 - Suede (derived from various animal skins)

 Luckily, if you know where to shop, finding animal-free clothing is a breeze.
+Here are some of the best vegan clothing brands making amazing products.

 Oh, before we get started, if you want to know all about vegan shoes check this guide out.

-Here’s some notable brands making outstanding vegan leather items.
+Here are some notable brands making outstanding vegan leather items.

 From faux-leather skirts, shorts, to bustiers, this American brand provides “cruelty-free women’s contemporary luxury” using PU (polyurethane) from recycled materials.